javalabsfs/javalabsfs.github.io/_docs/04-labTasks.md

 Open `student.txt` and and replace the dummy information with yours, i.e. your full name, GitHub username, and matriculation number.

 ## Task 2
 Create an (extremely simple!)
-Java file called `HelloWorld.java` that simply has one main method which prints `"Hello world!"` to `System.out`.
+Java file called `HelloWorld.java` that simply has one main method which prints "`Hello world!`" to `System.out`.
 You can write the code for this yourself, or copy it from the Moodle course or the internet.
 Make sure you save the file in the lab 0 folder since that is the only one being tracked by Git.

 ---